 At least nine people killed in shooting at South Africa tavern

-South African police say that a manhunt is underway after a mass shooting killed at least nine people and injured 10 more.
+South African police say a manhunt is under way after a mass shooting killed at least nine people and injured 10.

-Gunmen have opened fire at a tavern in a township near the city of Johannesburg in South Africa, killing at least nine people and wounding 10 others, according to the police.
+Armed men have opened fire at a tavern in a township near the city of Johannesburg in South Africa, killing at least nine people and wounding 10, according to the police.

-In a statement on Sunday, the police said a manhunt is underway for those involved in the shooting, which took place in the Bekkersdal township just before 1am local time (23:00 GMT on Saturday).
+In a statement on Sunday, the police said a manhunt is under way for those involved in the shooting, which took place in the Bekkersdal township just before 1am local time (23:00 GMT on Saturday).

 “It is reported that about 12 unknown suspects in a white kombi and a silver sedan opened fire at tavern patrons and continued to shoot randomly as they fled the scene,” the police said in a statement.